MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 ### User

 A PlayFab Party *user* is a unique human player for whom the game has performed [PlayFab Player Login](../../authentication/login/index.md) in order to acquire a `title_player_account` [Entity ID](/../../data/entities/index.md) and token.

 Remote users are identified within the PlayFab Party API solely by their Entity ID string associated with [chat controls](#chat-control) and optionally with [endpoints](#endpoint).
 They are not represented using a dedicated object.
 This is because PlayFab Party doesn't have functionality that meaningfully interacts with arbitrary users, other than for raw identification and as a label associated with those other objects.

-However, for local *users* there are explicit `PartyLocalUser` objects, since games own managing their lifetimes within PlayFab Party.
+Conversely, for local *users* there are explicit `PartyLocalUser` objects, since games own the management of their lifetimes within PlayFab Party.
-The game will typically create a `PartyLocalUser` when the game has successfully logged in that PlayFab player using the applicable [login](../../authentication/login/index.md) method, and destroy the `PartyLocalUser` as appropriate when that user logs off.
+The game will typically create a `PartyLocalUser` when the game has successfully logged that PlayFab player in using the applicable [login](../../authentication/login/index.md) method, and destroy the `PartyLocalUser` as appropriate when that user logs off.
 For platforms and games that support multiple local players logged in, additional `PartyLocalUser` objects should be created for each player.

-`PartyLocalUser` objects are also important because they're the basis of all authentication.
-A valid local *user* must exist in order to create a new [network](#network) or to authentication into one.
+`PartyLocalUser` objects are also important because they are the basis of all authentication.
+A valid local *user* must exist in order to either create a new [network](#network) or to authentication into one.

 Authorizing users is described in more detail in the topic covering [Invitations and the security model](concepts-invitations-security-model.md).